OTDAISS/otd-site/README.md

 VictoriaDashboard.jsx	Mission Control for Victoria (Live April 14th).
 System Maintenance Note:
 Stripe: All checkout buttons in Pricing.jsx require valid price_id constants from the Stripe Dashboard.
+🚀 Victoria’s First 24 Hours: The "Onboarding" Sprint Phase 1: Environment Sync (09:00 AM - 10:30 AM)
+Repo Access: Accept the GitHub invitation to ocean-tide-drop-main.

+Local Build: Run npm install followed by npm run dev to ensure the local environment matches the Vercel production build.

+The "Victoria" Portal: Navigate to /victoria to review the current internal task queue.

+Phase 2: The Core Loop Audit (10:30 AM - 01:00 PM)
+Stripe Verification: Open Pricing.jsx and ensure the price_id values match our active "WaveMaker" and "Tsunami" packages.

+Lead Sniper Test: Run a test scan in LeadSniper.jsx for "Real Estate AI" to ensure the extraction logic is firing correctly.

+Compliance Check: Open ComplianceSentinel.jsx and run a "Mock Audit" on a sample LinkedIn outreach script.

+Phase 3: Client Readiness (01:00 PM - 04:00 PM)
+Blueprint Review: Familiarize yourself with the JSON structures in BlueprintLibrary.jsx.
+These are our "ready-to-ship" products.

+Discovery Call Prep: Check BookForm.js for any pending 15-minute consultations and prepare the ROICalculation.jsx tool for live demonstrations.

+📌 Key Commands for Victoria
+Start Dev Server: npm run dev

+Push to Production: git commit -m "update" && git push origin main (Vercel will auto-deploy).

+Check System Health: Navigate to the Automation Matrix (/auto) to see real-time logic flow.

+Contact & Support
+Direct Sync: Use the "Direct Comms" portal in the Victoria Dashboard to reach Florida doll.

+Emergency Protocol: If a Vercel build fails, check the logs in ProductionSync.jsx before rolling back the last commit.

+System Status: All Documentation Complete.
 Security: ComplianceSentinel.jsx should be updated monthly as platform (X, LinkedIn) TOS changes